ajcwebdev/ryan-gpt/done/2025/2025-02-22-one-stack-to-rule-them-all-w-tanner-linsley-part-02.md

 coverImage: "https://i.ytimg.com/vi/p16CQPTHS8g/maxresdefault.jpg"
 ---

+## Episode Description

+A wide-ranging livestream exploring new meta-framework developments, TanStack Router for Solid, and advanced concepts in front-end reactive systems.

+## Episode Summary

+This transcript captures an extensive conversation led by Ryan Carniato, featuring Tanner Linsley, that spans over five hours and focuses on the evolution of meta-frameworks, cutting-edge routing solutions, and the importance of well-structured tooling in modern web development.
+They discuss TanStack Router for Solid, highlighting a type-safe approach that bridges ecosystems, and explore how incremental adoption of server-oriented solutions influences performance and developer experience.
+Alongside these technical details, the speakers emphasize the merits of community-driven collaboration and the value of maintaining libraries that adapt to shifting industry standards.
+Over the course of this stream, topics range from the intricacies of async reactivity to practical deployment strategies, revealing how different frameworks, from React to Solid and beyond, tackle common challenges with unique perspectives.
+Ultimately, the dialogue underscores a commitment to empowering developers with flexible, approachable solutions for building robust, high-performance applications.

+## Chapters

 ### 02:24:00 - Overlapping Philosophies

 Delving into parallels between query caching, data loading, and server context, they reveal how consistent patterns emerge across frameworks.
 Signals in Solid or reducers in React ultimately revolve around the same state management fundamentals.